 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Wayne area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Restricted air flow

 - Insufficient refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in essence 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C has morphed into an old-school icebox.
+In other words, the A/C just turned into an old-school icebox.

 - Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and verify that they are not obstructed by furniture or drapery.
+Replace the furnace or air handler's filter and replace any return air filters.
+Open all the registers completely and verify that they are not blocked by furniture or drapery.

 - Call Rolf Griffin Service Experts .
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 This can become a costly repair.
 When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
 In fact, many people are forced to decide between installing a new system vs repairing the old one.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
 Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.